- Media category

 An infinity screen is designed to give a sense of endless space behind an object or person filmed or photographed.
 Of course photographing a black vase on a black background is impossible, and yet the human eye can see and discern the object from its surrounds.
 Photography's indexical relation to its subject, as the trace of light reflected by the object on chemicals, comes apart under this presentation of object and plinth within the museum.
 The object itself can not be represented and can only be experienced by the viewer seeing it directly, reinstating an elusive aura of the original which photography has largely replaced, but one which can only be fleetingly grasped.

-1. Ross Gibson, 'The colour clavecin', Photofile, no. 38, March 1993, pg.
+1. Ross Gibson, 'The colour clavecin', Photofile, no. 38, March 1993, p.
 10

-Jacky Redgate 88-89, Mori Gallery, 1989–1989.
+Jacky Redgate 88-89, Mori Gallery, Sydney, 1989–1989

 - Contemporary Art Centre of South Australia, South Australia 23 Apr 2004–30 May 2004

 - Perth Institute of Contemporary Arts, Perth 10 Feb 2005–20 Mar 2005

-Jacky Redgate Life of the System, Museum of Contemporary Art, 28 Nov 2005–05 Mar 2006
+Jacky Redgate Life of the System, Museum of Contemporary Art, Australia, 28 Nov 2005–05 Mar 2006

 Jacky Redgate: the logic of vision, Art Gallery of New South Wales, Sydney, 02 Jun 2012–09 Sep 2012

 Referenced in 4 publications